Dan and Deborah Rothwell2021-05-18T12:11:58-05:00

 LATEST

-Since my last update, the Lord has used me personally to lead 29 people to Christ.
-For the year 2022, the Lord used me to lead 139 people to Christ through personal soul winning.
+(Psalm 126:1-3)The Lord continues to use me personally to lead people to Christ.
+Since my last update, the Lord has used me to lead 32 people to Christ, and for January, the Lord used me to lead 25 people to Christ.

-Thank you for praying for us and for supporting our ministry.
+Thank you for faithfully praying for and supporting us.
+We take great comfort in knowing that our Stateside supporters care about us and pray for us.
 Please continue to pray for our health and safety, Island Baptist Church, Guam, and Micronesia.

 In His harvest field,